LamaNIkesh/MScFPGAStuff/README.md

-# MSc Stuff - My attempt to work with FPGAs, never again!!
+# My attempt to work with FPGAs, never again!!
+There is a pdf file somewhere in this clutter for anyone interested.

 ## Low Latency Router Microarchitecture for Network-on-Chip Implemented on an FPGA